 Even though the Ombudsman may receive a lot of complaints, they do not necessarily investigate every single request for assistance.
 As it is a relatively simple process to put forward a complaint, there needs to be some discretion in deciding which complaints are legitimate and require investigation.
 So the Ombudsman will only choose to investigate if the request for assistance is fairly significant or is of public interest.

 As a business owner, you may find that your business comes under the scrutiny of the Ombudsman and may even be investigated.
 When facing an investigation, it is in your best interest as the business owner to cooperate with the Ombudsman and their investigation.
 You should consent to all their requests and make it as easy as possible for them to conduct the investigation.
 It may go without saying, but the best remedy for an investigation, and likewise to guarantee you are not investigated in the first place, is to ensure that you have a detailed understanding of your employment obligations and have the correct documents, policies and procedures in place and are offering the correct entitlements to your employees.
-So before any considerations of whether you may or may not be investigated by the Ombudsman, make sure that you are aware of your requirements under the Fair Work Act 2009, or seek advice and support to ensure that you are applying best practice.
+So before any considerations of whether you may or may not be investigated by the Ombudsman, make sure that you are aware of your requirements under the Fair Work Act 2009.
+If faced with an investigation, employers should seek professional advice on how to respond.

 Employsure helps businesses understand and implement the correct workplace requirements in line with the Fair Work Act.
 We also advise and assist should any employment issues arise or if your business is audited by the Ombudsman.
 If you would like more information on the Ombudsman or how you can better comply with Fair Work legislation, call us today on 1300 651 415